Discover folk - the CRM for people-powered businesses

 - Integration capabilities: Capsule integrates with various popular third-party applications, including G Suite, Microsoft 365, Mailchimp, Xero, and QuickBooks, allowing users to create a seamless workflow across their business tools.

-- Affordability: Capsule CRM offers competitive pricing with a free plan for basic needs and affordable premium options, making it accessible for small businesses and startups.
+- Affordability: Capsule CRM offers competitive pricing with a free plan for basic needs and affordable premium options, making it accessible for sales teams and startups.

 Cons